-The recent revelation of Race Bank Extension, a proposal to double the latest addition to the town-operated fleet, pushes the total to a level that would meet London's peak demand.
+The recent revelation of Race Bank Extension, a proposal to double the latest addition to the town-operated fleet, pushes the total to a level that could meet London's peak demand.

 Now with a fourth round of seabed leases looming and the potential for the Sofia array off North Yorkshire to be controlled from the town, it could mean Grimsby is responsible for well over a third of the 30GW envisaged for the UK by 2030.

-A case is being made for the Innogy project to be served from the port, with Triton Knoll, the company's Round Two farm, having agreed to develop its base in Royal Dock as it emerges.
+A case is being made for the Innogy project to be served from Grimsby, with Triton Knoll, the company's Round Two farm, having agreed to develop its base in town.
 Confirmation of the latter, and work on it, is anticipated to begin soon, as the onshore electricity infrastructure takes shape further south.